cbonoz/research-hub/README.md

 * Create dynamic cost/ocean fees depending on the particular upload.
 Fees can be set by uploader.
 * Add user accounts and profile tracking.
 * Accelerate development by enabling researcher to share and combine data sets in semi-private channels (i.e. not completely public).
+* Enable academics across institutions to critique and comment on other work in an open format.